-Figure 1.
-A. DEER signal (black) with the oscillatory intramolecular signal; the contribution from the exponentially decaying intermolecular signal is shown in pink.
-B. Dependence of thermal spin polarization ε on magnetic field and temperature.
+Figure 1. (a) DEER signal (black) with the oscillatory intramolecular signal; the contribution from the exponentially decaying intermolecular signal is shown in pink. (b) Dependence of thermal spin polarization ε on magnetic field and temperature.

-This work considers DEER signals under significant thermal spin polarization, as obtainable at low temperatures and high magnetic fields.
-Expanding on previous work(Marko et al., 2013), we show theoretically that the out-of-phase components of both the intra- and inter-molecular signals are polarization-dependent.
-In particular, we derive a closed-form analytical expression for the inter-molecular signal that reveals a polarization-dependent phase factor.
+This work considers DEER signals under significant thermal spin polarization as obtainable at low temperatures and high magnetic fields.
+Expanding on previous work (Marko et al., 2013), we show theoretically that the out-of-phase components of both the intramolecular and intermolecular signals are polarization-dependent.
+In particular, we derive a closed-form analytical expression for the intermolecular signal that reveals a polarization-dependent phase factor.
 We demonstrate this experimentally with monoradical and biradical nitroxide samples at several fields and temperatures.

 The paper is structured as follows.
-Section 2 steps through the analytical spin dynamics model showing the polarization-dependent echo phase, beginning from a two-spin system and then expanding to a uniform spatial distribution of spins.
-Section 3 describes experimental details, and Section 4 presents and discusses the experimental results.
+Section 2 steps through the analytical spin dynamics model showing the polarizationdependent echo phase, beginning from a two-spin system and then expanding to a uniform spatial distribution of spins.
+Section 3 describes experimental details, and Sect.
+4 presents and discusses the experimental results.
 Section 5 concludes.

-40 2 Analytical Model
+2 Analytical model

-In this section, we derive the analytical form of the inter-molecular DEER signal, without the usual assumption of the high-temperature limit.
-The derivation within the high-temperature limit and the initial analytical expression for the intra-molecular DEER signal of an isolated spin pair beyond the high-temperature limit have previously been reported (Milov et al., 1973; Marko et al., 2013; Dal Farra et al., 2019; Maryasov et al., 1982) and is derived in Section S1 of the Supporting Information.
-Section S1 derives the 3-pulse DEER signal, the result of which is identical to the 4-pulse DEER model, thus the rest of the discussion will refer to the 4-pulse DEER model to remain consistent with the experimental results.
+In this section, we derive the analytical form of the intermolecular DEER signal, without the usual assumption of the high-temperature limit.
+The derivation within the high-temperature limit and the initial analytical expression for the intramolecular DEER signal of an isolated spin pair beyond the high-temperature limit has previously been reported (Milov et al., 1973; Marko et al., 2013; Dal Farra et al., 2019; Maryasov et al., 1982) and is derived in Sect.
+S1 in the Supplement.
+Section S1 in the Supplement derives the three-pulse DEER signal, the result of which is identical to the four-pulse DEER model, and thus the rest of the discussion will refer to the four-pulse DEER model to remain consistent with the experimental results.

-The analysis is based on the standard model for 4-pulse DEER of a frozen dilute solution of doubly spin-labeled molecules.
-We define two spectrally non-overlapping and separately addressable subsets of electron spins, A and B. (The sample also contain spins not affected by any pulses due to the broad EPR spectrum, particularly at high fields; we denote them as C spins.)
+The analysis is based on the standard model for four-pulse DEER of a frozen dilute solution of doubly spin-labeled molecules.
+We define two spectrally non-overlapping and separately addressable subsets of electron spins, A and B.

-The A-spins are manipulated via pulses at the probe frequency, ω_A , while the B-spins are inverted via a pulse at the pump frequency, ω_B .
+(The sample also contains spins not affected by any pulses due to the broad EPR spectrum, particularly at high fields; we denote them as C spins.)
+The A spins are manipulated via pulses at the probe frequency, ω_A , while the B spins are inverted via a pulse at the pump frequency, ω_B .
 DEER measures the amplitude V(t) of the refocused electron spin echo as a function of the position in time of the pump pulse, t.
 It is given by

-$$V(t) = V_0 \cdot V{\text{intra}}(t) \cdot V{\text{inter}}(t) \tag{1}$$
+$$V(t) = V_0 \cdot V{\text{intra}}(t) \cdot V{\text{inter}}(t). \tag{1}$$

-The echo amplitude is a product of an overall amplitude, V_0 , a modulation function due to the intra-molecular spin pairs, $V{\text{intra}}(t)$, and an inter-molecular modulation function, $V{\text{inter}}(t)$, containing the contributions from spin pairs with spins on different molecules.
-For an individual pair of one A-spin located at position r{A} and one B-spin located at r{B} (not necessarily on the same molecule), the DEER signal is (Marko et al., 2013)
+The echo amplitude is a product of an overall amplitude, V_0 , a modulation function due to the intramolecular spin pairs, $V{\text{intra}}(t)$, and an intermolecular modulation function, $V{\text{inter}}(t)$, containing the contributions from spin pairs with spins on different molecules.

+For an individual pair of one A spin located at position r_A and one B spin located at r_B (not necessarily on the same molecule), the DEER signal is (Marko et al., 2013)

-$$V{AB}(\mathbf{r},t) = (1 - p_B) + p_B(\cos(\omega t) + i\epsilon\sin(\omega t))$$ (2)
+$$V{AB}(\mathbf{r},t) = (1 - p_B) + p_B(\cos(\omega t) + i\epsilon\sin(\omega t)). \tag{2}$$ with the dipolar constant